How are drones used in Asset Management?

 Drones can be used during the construction period of assets as well.
 3D views can be created for projections and better decision making.

 Infrastructure monitoring doesn’t necessarily mean maintenance of buildings.
 There are many different types of physical assets that benefit from drone technology.
 We have listed some of the important ones here -

-Solar farms – Maintenance is tough in large farms, especially since the inspection needs to be done when the panels are fully functional (under strong sunlight).
-Drones can easily navigate through entire fields in hours.
+Solar farms - Maintenance is tough in large farms, especially since the inspection needs to be done when the panels are fully functional (under strong sunlight).
+Agriculture drones can easily navigate through entire fields in hours.

 Wind farms - Extremely difficult to access for human crews.
 Needless to say the risk of regular inspections is way too high.

 Railways - Derailing issues are fatal.
 Hence, constant monitoring of rail tracks is essential.
 Drones can be deployed to give a holistic view of the entire rail circuit.
 The resources can be allocated optimally as a result.